Analysts Say Landcadia Holdings II, Inc. (NASDAQ:LCA) Can Really Get to $ in 12 Months

 Landcadia Holdings II, Inc. (NASDAQ:LCA) trade information

-Upright in the green today for gaining 2.44%, in the last five days LCA remained trading in the green while hitting it’s week-highest on Thursday, Sep 03 when the stock touched $17.80- price level, adding 5.62% to its value on the day.
-Landcadia Holdings II, Inc.’s shares saw a change of 70.04% in year-to-date performance and have moved 8.67% in past 5-day.
-Landcadia Holdings II, Inc. (NASDAQ:LCA) showed a performance of 47.5% in past 30-days.
-Number of shares sold short was 1.04 Million shares which calculate 0.36 days to cover the short interests.
+In the face of being in the red today for losing -0.77%, in the last five days LCA remained trading in the green while hitting it’s week-highest on Thursday, Sep 10 when the stock touched $19.28- price level, adding 6.74% to its value on the day.
+Landcadia Holdings II, Inc.’s shares saw a change of 81.98% in year-to-date performance and have moved 9.63% in past 5-day.
+Landcadia Holdings II, Inc. (NASDAQ:LCA) showed a performance of 42.36% in past 30-days.
+Number of shares sold short was 1.04 Million shares which calculate 0.32 days to cover the short interests.

 Landcadia Holdings II, Inc. (LCA) estimates and forecasts